-- You can install the EtherLink card in any one of the available system expansion slots.
+1. You can install the EtherLink card in any one of the available system expansion slots in the IBM PC or XT.
 The PC has five expansion slots; the XT has eight.
 Slot 1 (on the left side when viewed from the front) is recommended since it has the easiest access for the cables.
-Remove the screw at the top of the expansion slot cover plate and set it aside. - Remove the cover plate.
-The EtherLink card comes with its own cover plate, but you should keep the original plate in case it is required for future use.